Siege of Leith

 The siege of Leith ended a twelve-year encampment of French troops at Leith, the port near Edinburgh, Scotland.
-The French troops arrived by invitation in 1548 and left in 1560 after an English force arrived to attempt to assist in removing them from Scotland.
+French troops arrived in Scotland by invitation in 1548.
+In 1560 the French soldiers opposed Scottish supporters of religious reformation, and an English army arrived to besiege the French garrison at Leith.
 The town was not taken by force and the French troops finally left peacefully under the terms of a treaty signed by Scotland, England and France.

 Background

-The Auld Alliance and Reformation of religion
+The Auld Alliance and Reformation

 Scotland and France had long been allies under the "Auld Alliance", first established in the 13th century.
 However, during the 16th century, divisions appeared between a pro-French faction at Court and Protestant reformers.
 The Protestants saw the French as a Catholic influence and, when conflict broke out between the two factions, called on English Protestants for assistance in expelling the French from Scotland.

 In 1542, King James V of Scotland died, leaving only a week-old daughter who was proclaimed Mary, Queen of Scots.
 James Hamilton, Earl of Arran, was appointed Regent and agreed to the demand of King Henry VIII of England that the infant Queen should marry his son Edward.
 This policy was soon reversed, however, through the influence of Mary's mother Mary of Guise and Cardinal Beaton, and Regent Arran rejected the English marriage offer.
 He then successfully negotiated a marriage between the young Mary and François, Dauphin of France.